top of page

 Origami Works Foundation seeks to help Chicagoland's most impoverished citizens overcome barriers to earning a living.
 We remove obstacles to employment and make opportunities more visible.
 We work with community-based organizations, educational institutions, employers, and government agencies to identify opportunities to enable people to work.
 Then we partner with appropriate organizations, and fund and often staff and execute projects to meet our mutual goals.

-See website for more info.
+See Origami Works Foundation website for more info.

 About the Positions: